Translate

 Cobra Warrior 2019 striking high with Israeli F-15 Eagles.

-The Royal Air Force's Exercise Cobra Warrior 2019 was held at RAF Waddington this time and maybe in future years.
-The 2019 exercise reached a classic high; close to the City of Lincoln, it became home to fast jets from Germany and Italy and, for the first time, F-15C and Ds from the Israeli Airforce.
-The tactical training exercise commenced on the 1st of September and continued for three weeks.
+The Royal Air Force's Exercise Cobra Warrior 2019 was held at RAF Waddington this year and may be held there in future years.
+The 2019 exercise reached a classic high; close to the City of Lincoln, it became home to fast jets from Germany and Italy and, for the first time, F-15C and Ds from the Israeli Air Force.
+The tactical training exercise commenced on September 1 and continued for three weeks.

-Road closures, speed limits, overtaking bans, and step ladder bans were all in place for this 2019 exercise.
-It soon became the norm for the Wave cafe and its spotter's parking area to be packed to capacity with an overspill on the former RAF dispersal area alongside the A-15 highway.
+Road closures, speed limits, overtaking bans, and step-ladder prohibitions were in place for this 2019 exercise.
+It soon became the norm for the Wave cafe and its spotter's parking area to be packed to capacity, with overspill onto the former RAF dispersal, now a Fire Brigade training area, alongside the A-15 highway.

-With a wall of photographers lined up along the airfield perimeter fence, a high Police presence with incident support units and motorcycles cruising up and down the roads, lots of road traffic cones and yellow traffic signs, and for good measure, the odd Israeli security person mingling amongst the crowds.
+A wall of photographers lined up along the airfield perimeter fence, a high Police presence with incident support units and Police motorcycles cruising up and down the roads, lots of road traffic cones and yellow traffic signs, and, for good measure, the odd Israeli security person mingling amongst the crowds.
 This all made for a very agreeable time; what was not to like?

 583 F-15C IDF